 - Countries and Devices

 In short, there are two main purposes of mobile analytic tools:

 Improving conversions and make more accurate business decisions:

-App analytics helps you determine who your real users are, how they engage with your app, and what problems they are facing.
-It can identify what in your app makes most conversions, as well as reveal stages where conversion drops (think of e-commerce apps).
+App analytics helps you determine who your real users are.
+It tells you how they engage with your app, and what problems they are facing.
+It can identify what in your app makes most conversions.
+And also reveal stages where conversion drops (think of e-commerce apps).

 Improving user experience and customer satisfaction:

-After knowing the importance and benefits of the mobile analytic tools, you must be wondering which analytic tool you can include in your mobile application development process.
-We have jotted the best analytic tools you can adopt for your mobile application development.
+After knowing the importance of the mobile analytic tools, you must be wondering which analytic tool you can include in your mobile application development process.
+So, we have jotted the best analytic tools you can adopt for your mobile application development.

 Powered by the search engine giant Google, Firebase is a mobile development platform with features of behavioral data tracking.
 It can track events such as user actions, system events, errors, and properties like attributes for defining user segments, like language preference or geolocation.